anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 So, by adding parameters used in the OSC-based gimmick to the parameter list of Animator Controller or Expression Parameters, such components will not be removed.

-In addition, for future discussion, if your OSC-based gimmick is removed by Trace and Optimize, could you let us know the name of parameter used in the OSC-based gimmicks?
+In addition, for future discussion, if your OSC-based gimmick is removed by `AAO Trace and Optimize`, could you let us know the name of parameter used in the OSC-based gimmicks?
 I may implement list of parameters likely to be used by OSC and Avatar Optimizer may keep components for those parameters or other ways to prevent removing them in the future.
 Please feel free to contact on the GitHub issue below, [Fediverse (Misskey / Mastodon)][Fediverse] or [Twitter].